visualbis/VV-Docs/docs/admin-guide/agent-manager/agent/row-level-security.md

     <p>Login as Admin</p>
   </div>

-* A pop-up window appears where the Admin must verify the Login credentials:
+* In the pop-up window, enter the credentials of an account with administrative privileges:

   <div class="center">
     <Zoom>